jicheolha/crypto-trading-bot/README.md

 # Keltrader

-Keltrader is a fully automatic algorithmic trading system that trades cryptocurrency perpetual futures.
+Keltrader is a market-neutral, regularized bot that trades cryptocurrency perpetual futures.
 The bot identifies low-volatility consolidation periods and enters positions when volatility expands, capturing momentum breakouts in either direction.
+Certain files are redacted to protect the trading edge of the author.

-**Capabilities:**
+**Key Capabilities:**
-- Real-time signal generation using Bollinger Band / Keltner Channel squeeze detection
+- Live multi-asset trading on Coinbase using Advanced API
-- Multi-asset portfolio management with dynamic position sizing
+- Signal generation from underlying crypto asset
-- Automated stop-loss and take-profit levels dynamically set by ATR
+- Stop-loss and take-profit execution using ATR
-- Direction-specific margin rates (LONG vs SHORT have different leverage)
+- Bayesian hyperparameter optimization
-- Bayesian hyperparameter optimization with walk-forward validation
+- Monte Carlo Permutation Testing
-- Live trade journaling, P&L tracking, and performance monitoring
+- Data mining and management (~6 years)
-- **Telegram notifications** for trade alerts, daily summaries, and errors
+- Backtesting with spot vs. leverage mode
-- Leveraged vs. Spot mode backtesting
+- Telegram notifications

-Currently deployed live on DigitalOcean trading BTC, ETH, SOL, XRP, and DOGE perp futures on Coinbase International Exchange.
+Currently deployed live on a cloud server trading BTC, ETH, SOL, XRP, and DOGE perp futures on Coinbase exchange.

 ---